 We actually started a recycling program in our home to see what raw materials we could use to upcycle and make something new!
-The kids just love to see what they find around the house to put into our “kid activities” bin.
+The kids love to see what they find around the house to put into our “kid activities” bin.
 Plus, it’s an extra bonus to our natural resources; it limits the amount of waste and reduces the landfill space (helping to reduce solid waste & teaching the kids about waste management is a win-win.
 Good for us, good for the planet.)

 This is probably one of our favorite rubber band toys we have made.
 In fact, it just might be our favorite DIY kid’s toy we have made (we’ve made plenty of DIY wooden cars, too).